List of Zatch Bell! characters: Rain and Kyle

-Rodeux and Chita
+Rodeaux and Chita

-Rodeux (ロデュウ, Rodyuu) is a short-tempered Mamodo with an appearance based on a vampire bat.
+Rodeaux (ロデュウ, Rodyuu) is a short-tempered Mamodo with an appearance based on a vampire bat.
 For his spells, he uses his wings to carry out attacks, such as creating disruptive vortices.
-Purio tricks Rodeux into recruiting Rein and Kyle, but Rein knocks Rodeux out cold.
-After that, Rodeux becomes an acolyte of Rioh, and he kidnaps a hexed Li-en to bring Wonrei over to Rioh's forces.
-As soon as Faudo is released, Rodeux tries to steal it but falls back in line with Rioh who threatens to turn Faudo on those who oppose him.
-In the manga, Rodeux is strengthened with Godufa for a grueling matchup with Zatch and his allies.
-However, as the adverse effects of his power-up set in, Rodeux realizes his folly and sides with Zatch.
+Purio tricks Rodeaux into recruiting Rain and Kyle, but Rain knocks Rodeaux out cold.
+After that, Rodeaux becomes an acolyte of Rioh, and he kidnaps a hexed Li En to bring Wonrei over to Rioh's forces.
+As soon as Faudo is released, Rodeaux tries to steal it but falls back in line with Rioh who threatens to turn Faudo on those who oppose him.
+In the manga, Rodeaux is strengthened with Godufa for a grueling matchup with Zatch and his allies.
+However, as the adverse effects of his power-up set in, Rodeaux realizes his folly and sides with Zatch.
 He eventually becomes devitalized to the point that he cannot battle anymore, and Purio ousts him to end his agony.
-In the anime, Rodeux shows unwavered loyalty to Rioh.
-Wonrei and Li-en occupy Rodeux to help Zatch and company maintain their progress through Faudo.
-Thereafter, Rodeux teams up with Zaruchim to slow down Zatch and the others, but their ploy backfires, and Zaruchim slashes Rodeux's spellbook in anger, dispelling him from the tournament.
-Rodeux is voiced by Susumu Chiba.
+In the anime, Rodeaux shows unwavered loyalty to Rioh.
+Wonrei and Li En occupy Rodeaux to help Zatch and company maintain their progress through Faudo.
+Thereafter, Rodeaux teams up with Zaruchim to slow down Zatch and the others, but their ploy backfires, and Zaruchim slashes Rodeaux's spellbook in anger, dispelling him from the tournament.
+Rodeaux is voiced by Susumu Chiba.

-Rodeux's partner is Chita (チータ, Chīta), a girl from Brazil.
+Rodeaux's partner is Chita (チータ, Chīta), a girl from Brazil.
 She had a domestic dispute with her former boyfriend which caused the loss of her right eye.
-Subsequently, Rodeux gave her a distinct eye patch.
+Subsequently, Rodeaux gave her a distinct eye patch.
 Chita willingly joins Rioh to prove herself the strongest of all.
-In the anime, Rodeux injects Faudo's hormonal serum into Chita to bolster her Heart Energy during a desperate sparring with Wonrei.
+In the anime, Rodeaux injects Faudo's hormonal serum into Chita to bolster her Heart Energy during a desperate sparring with Wonrei.
 Sometime after Faudo, Chita receives an eye transplant.
 Chita is voiced by Shizuka Itō.